 SALP will focus on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
 Each student’s individual program will be based on their unique goals, strengths and needs and encourage the exploration and development of each student’s talents and interests to complement their secondary schooling experience.
 The curriculum will be tailored to meet the learning needs of each individual and be responsive to the student’s, family and community needs.

-The program is supported by a Program Coordinator (Ms Mauveen Titlestad), specialist teacher (Mrs Sarah Dinan) and experienced Education Assistants (Ms Robyn Barone, Ms Linda Bye), who work collaboratively throughout the college and community to promote learning for each student, which will be delivered across three settings:
+The program is supported by a Program Coordinator (Ms Mauveen Titlestad), specialist teachers (Mrs Sarah Dinan and Ms Lee Wallace) and experienced Education Assistants (Ms Robyn Barone, Ms Linda Bye, Ms Kelly Tanner and Ms Alison Thorncroft), who work collaboratively throughout the college and community to promote learning for each student, which will be delivered across three settings:

 Students with a recognised diagnosis of ASD can apply for selection to the SALP from within or outside of the local intake area.